alb95/sbdlib/README.md

-# NetworkProject
+# SoBigData Library
-A list of algorithms for network analysis
+A library for complex network analysis